WHISTLEBLOWER PROTECTION POLICY

 4.0 Reporting Wrongdoings

-All Employees are responsible for reporting any wrongdoing or incidents that they believe constitute wrongdoings to their immediate supervisor and/or Human Resources.
-If the supervisor is involved or the cause of the wrongdoing, the Employee should immediately report the incident to the next level of management and/or Human Resources.
-Or if preferred for whatever reason, the Employee may report such wrongdoing directly to the Chairperson of the Audit Committee.
+All Employees are responsible for reporting any Wrongdoing or incidents that they believe constitute Wrongdoings to their immediate supervisor and/or Human Resources.
+If the supervisor is involved or the cause of the Wrongdoing, the Employee should immediately report the incident to the next level of management and/or Human Resources.
+Or if preferred for whatever reason, the Employee may report such Wrongdoing directly to the Chairperson of the Audit Committee.
 Matters involving possible violation of laws or regulations may also be brought to a relevant governmental regulatory authority.
 However, Canopy is committed to taking internal action in response to employee concerns, and would appreciate the opportunity to do so, if appropriate.

 Supervisors and Human Resources are required to report suspected Accounting Irregularities to the Audit Committee of the Board of Directors (“Committee”) which has specific and exclusive responsibility to investigate all reported suspected Accounting Irregularities.
 An Employee should contact a member of the Committee directly for suspected fraud or securities law violations, or when that Employee is not satisfied or is uncomfortable with following Canopy’s open door policy.
 The Committee is responsible for investigating and resolving all reported complaints and allegations concerning suspected Accounting Irregularities.
 The current Chairperson of the Committee is Chris Scharr and he may be contacted via email at firstname.lastname@example.org.